 - PL3: Maximum electrification and radically renewed processes

-- PL5: Other CO2 reducing measures
+- PL5: Other CO2-reducing measures

 Natural gas-free homes, neighbourhoods and industrial estates are becoming increasingly important as gas production declines.
-The ‘living lab scheme’ offers municipalities the opportunity to gain experience with making neighbourhoods natural gas-free or natural gas-free-ready.
+The ‘living lab scheme’ offers municipalities the opportunity to gain experience in making neighbourhoods natural gas-free or natural gas-free-ready.
 This scheme is open until 1 April 2020.
 The focus is on the implementation readiness of the approach and the robustness of the plans.

 Energy Investment Allowance (EIA)

 The EIA is a tax deduction to stimulate investments in energy efficient techniques and renewable energy.
 Entrepreneurs can deduct part of eligible investment costs from the taxable profit.
 This provides an advantage in the event of payment of corporation tax.